peteroupc/peteroupc.github.io/graphics.md

 These limitations were inspired by the graphics limitations of classic handheld game consoles.

-A game may impose further resource limits to the specifications given here (for example, to reduce the maximum number of 3D polygons or reduce the number of colors per tile allowed).
+A game may impose further resource limits to the specifications given here (for example, to reduce the maximum number of 3D polygons, to disallow polygons, or to reduce the number of colors per tile allowed).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
 I would also be interested in learning about a free and open-source graphics library that implements this specification.[^2]

 <a id=License></a>